Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Experiments

 \textbf{Convergence behavior.} SME-HGT converges in 23--41 epochs across seeds (mean training time $\sim$149\,s), while R-GCN requires 26--77 epochs ($\sim$31\,s) and MLP 50--56 epochs ($\sim$8\,s).
 Despite the higher per-epoch cost of attention-based message passing, all training times remain within practical bounds for an offline screening application.

-\textbf{Moderate overall discrimination.} We note that absolute AUROC values (0.60--0.65) indicate moderate rather than strong discriminative power.
+\textbf{Moderate overall discrimination.} We note that absolute AUROC values (0.63--0.65) indicate moderate rather than strong discriminative power.
 This reflects the inherent difficulty of predicting Phase II outcomes---which depend on proposal quality, reviewer composition, and evolving funding priorities---from structural and historical features alone.
-Nevertheless, the ranking metrics demonstrate substantial practical value: screening the top 100 candidates yields nearly $90\%$ precision, more than double the base rate.
+Nevertheless, the ranking metrics demonstrate substantial practical value: XGBoost screening the top 100 candidates yields $92.4\%$ precision, a $2.21\times$ lift over random selection.